-The tool offers different types of allocation, each with a specific logic to distribute values among the members of the dimension.
-This functionality facilitates data modeling and adjustment, allowing allocations to be performed dynamically and accurately, without the need to navigate through multiple objects.
+The Data Allocation tool provides different allocation types, each with specific logic to distribute values among members of a dimension.
+This feature supports data modeling and adjustments by allowing allocations to be performed dynamically and accurately, without navigating across multiple objects.

-When performing a data allocation, it is not necessary to manually save the form, since when the allocation is executed, the form is saved automatically.
-Therefore, pay close attention when performing the allocation, as this action cannot be undone.
+When performing an allocation, it is not necessary to save the form manually because the form is saved automatically.
+Therefore, be very careful when applying an allocation, as this action cannot be undone.

-To use the Related, Customized, and Copy types, the form must contain a leaf member of the account dimension (placed in Pages), a dimension in columns, and a dimension in rows.
+To use the Related, Customized, and Copy types, the form must contain a leaf member of the Account dimension (placed in Pages), one dimension in columns, and one dimension in rows.

 The Account and Time dimensions must not be placed in Rows.

-In the data allocation tool, we have six different types: Proportional Allocation, Related Allocation, Evenly Among Leaf Members, Fill Leaf Members, Customized, and Copy.
+The data allocation tool offers six different types: Proportional Allocation, Related Allocation, Evenly among leaf members, Fill leaf members, Customized, and Copy.

-For the Related, Customized, and Copy allocation types, the Account dimension cannot be placed in rows.
-Another dimension must be used in rows to apply these types.
+For Related, Customized, and Copy allocation types, the Account dimension cannot be placed in Rows.
+You must use another dimension in Rows to apply these types.

-In proportional data allocation, the defined value will be allocated proportionally, considering the existing values in the cells.
-If there are no values in the cell, it will remain empty after the allocation.
+In proportional data allocation, the defined value is distributed proportionally based on existing values in the cells.
+If there are no existing values, cells remain without values after allocation.

-For example: In a form, we have a member that contains 4 children.
-One has the value 100, another has 200, and the other 2 have no values.
-We select the parent member and allocate the value of 1000 proportionally.
-After applying the allocation, the parent member will have the value 1000, the member that had 100 will have 333.33, the one with 200 will have 666.67, and the other two will remain without allocated values.
+For example: In a form, we have a member with 4 children.
+One child has value 100, another has 200, and the other 2 have no value.
+We select the parent member and allocate 1000 proportionally.
+After allocation, the parent member has 1000; the child with 100 becomes 333.33, the one with 200 becomes 666.67, and the other 2 remain without allocated values.

 →

-Regardless of the number of members, proportional allocation will consider only the members that already contain values, distributing the value to be allocated proportionally among them.
-If no member has a value, the allocation will be evenly distributed among all.
+Regardless of the number of members, proportional allocation considers only members that already contain values, distributing the value proportionally among them.
+If no member has a value, allocation is performed equally across all members.

-Related Allocation is similar to Proportional Allocation but allows the user to select another group of cells to define the proportion.
+Related Allocation is similar to Proportional Allocation, but allows the user to choose another group of cells as the proportion reference.

 The Account and Time dimensions must not be placed in Rows.

-For example: In a form with a member that has 2 children, and with the months of the year 2025 placed in columns in the Time dimension, we can modify the values of February or March based on the proportion of January.
+For example: In a form with a member that has 2 children, and with months of year 2025 arranged in columns in the Time dimension, we can modify values for February or March based on January's proportion.

 →

-Just like in proportional allocation, the value will be distributed proportionally among the members, but using the defined scope as the basis.
+As with proportional allocation, the value is distributed proportionally among members, but using the defined scope as its basis.

-Fills the selected cell with the defined value and distributes it equally among the leaf members.
+The Evenly type fills the selected cell with the defined value and distributes it equally among all leaf members, regardless of previous values.

-For example: We select a parent member with 4 children and apply the Evenly allocation with the value of 1000.
-The value will be evenly distributed among the children, with 250 for each one.
+For example: We select a parent member with 4 children and apply Evenly allocation with value 1000.
+The value is distributed equally among children, 250 each.

 →

-For example: Applying the value 1000 to a parent member with 4 children, each child will receive 1000, and the parent will have the value 4000.
+For example: Applying value 1000 to a parent member with 4 children gives each child 1000, and the parent shows the aggregated value 4000.

 →